assignUser/maud/index.rst

 --------------------------

-Maud backwards-compatibly overloads the built-in :cmake:`option <command/option.html>` function to provide support for more sophisticated configuration options, including:
+Maud backwards-compatibly overloads the built-in :cmake:`option <command/option.html>` function to provide support for more sophisticated configuration options:

-- uniform declaration of options of any type
+- uniform declaration for all types of option
 - resolution of interdependent option values
 - easy access to options in C++ as predefined macros
 - clean summarization of all options, complete with multiline help strings
-- serialization of all options to a presets json file for repeatability
+- serialization to :cmake:`preset JSON <manual/cmake-presets.7.html#configure-preset>`
+  for repeatability

 .. code-block:: cmake